poshjosh/automate-idea-to-social/docs/run-options.md

 #############################################################################
 # If running in docker (usually the case)
 # These can be full paths, because we are mounting their directory in docker
-# They must however be contained within our DOCKER_MOUNT_CONTENT_DIR
+# They must however be contained within our CONTENT_DIR
-# See environment variables for DOCKER_MOUNT_CONTENT_DIR
+# See environment variables for CONTENT_DIR
 #############################################################################
-input-dir:

 # Optional.
 Used for title and description.
 Either set this, or provide a title and description
 video-content-file: